WUSTL-B34R5HELL/CompetitionWriteUps/LACTF2024/misc.md

 <img src="https://ctf101.org/cryptography/images/ctr-encryption.png">

-Since the password is used to generate the nonce and key, both images uses the same stream key, meaning if we XOR the two encrypted images together, we will get back the two plaintexts XORed together.
+Since the password is used to generate the nonce and key, both images use the same stream key, meaning if we XOR the two encrypted images together, we will get back the two plaintexts XORed together.
 I performed these operations using this [script](attack.py), giving the following file with a discernible flag.

 <img src="images/gacha3.png">